NAndLib/todoist-plugable-cli/docs/tasks-commands-design.md

 - `--project`: add the task under the given project ID.
 This option cannot be stacked.
 - `--parent`: add the task as a child of the given task ID.
+- `--priority`: set the task's priority.
+Can be p1 to p4.
 - `--label`: add the task with the given label ID.
 This option can be stacked.
 - `--date`: use the following due date, from the API documentation date formats can be: